gordielachance/pinterest-importer/readme.txt

 * First release

 == TO DO ==
-* Unchecked checkboxes won't save in the plugin's options (erased by default options as their values are false ?)
 * use wp_update_term_count() ? seems posts count for categories is not updated.
 * add source in post content should be optional
 * a trashed pin should not be considered existing ?
 * use some ajax functions (Pinterest queries, etc.)
-* allow to fetch pins from any Pinterest board
 * bug when creating 'pinim_boards_settings' : last board settings are not saved, so it is detected as new board when the page refreshes.

 == Upgrade Notice ==